lscientific/PRStuning/README.md

 param weight: weights of the PRS model to be evaluated, obtained from the training GWAS summary statistics dataset

-param beta_EB: matrix of sampled empirical Bayes beta saved to the output directory from the GWEB.py (in Step2 above)
+param beta_EB: matrix of sampled empirical Bayes beta saved to the output directory from the GWEB.py (in Step2 above, ./Results/K1_beta_sample.txt in demo)

 param n0: training data control sample size

 param n1: training data case sample size

-param alignResult: aligned object saved to the output directory from GWEB.py (in Step2 above)
+param alignResult: aligned object saved to the output directory from GWEB.py (in Step2 above, ./Results/K1_alignResult.obj in demo)

 return: PRStuning AUC